Bolpat/CardGames/README.md

 # CardGames

+## Greetings

+Hello Everyone!
+Please consider that I'm creating this as a graded project and I don't want you to help me until I've held the presentation.
+The presentation will be on 2015-03-25.
+After this date, I'd find it great someone collaborating.
+Espacially for graphics I'm not that firm with.

 ## Watten - A Quick Overview

+Watten is a famous card game in Bavaria, some parts of Austria and what I've heard also in South Tyrol.

 You usually play with 2, 3 or 4 players, but it is also possible with 5 or 6.
 Here you can choose the number you prefer.